ourlifeloop/marketing/src/cms/training-faqs/how-do-i-edit-and-or-change-permissions-to-a-staff-member.md

 ---
 question: How do I edit and/or change permissions to a staff member?
-answer: In the feature menu, click on the "Staff" tab.
+answer: On the feature menu, click on the "Staff" tab.
 Locate the staff member you’re wanting to edit and click on that staff member’s name.
 On the top right-hand side of the screen click "Edit".
 Make the needed changes and save.
   To adjust permissions, click the "Permissions" tab on the left-hand side then